 In this program, director, documentary photographer, and cinematographer Carlos Javier Ortiz will converse with journalist Ethan Michaeli to reflect on the legacy of Jun Fujita’s artistic career.

 Best known for photographing the Eastland Disaster and the 1919 riots, Fujita sought to document scenes of urban life in Chicago throughout his career.
 In his talk, Ortiz will consider the relevance of Fujita’s work to contemporary photography and to his own current project: a series of short films chronicling the stories of black Americans who came to the North during the Great Migration.

 Carlos Javier Ortiz is a director, cinematographer, and documentary photographer who focuses on gun violence, racism, poverty, and marginalized communities.
 In 2016, Ortiz received a Guggenheim Fellowship for film/video.
-He won the Robert F. Kennedy Human Rights Photography award for his long-term project entitled Too Young To Die.
+He won the Robert F. Kennedy Human Rights Photography award for his long-term project titled Too Young To Die.
 His work has been exhibited nationally and internationally.